 The AP constructs a Key Delivery element indicating the current GTK and Key RSC, the current IGTK and IPN if management frame protection is enabled.
 The GTK is carried in a GTK KDE with Tx subfield equal to 0.
 The IGTK and IPN are carried in an IGTK KDE.
 The AP puts this element into the (Re)Association Response frame.

-For FILS shared key authentication, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the AP’s nonce, the STA’s nonce, the AP’s BSSID, the STA’s MAC address, and conditionally the AP’s public Diffie-Hellman value and the STA’s public Diffie-Hellman value, in that order:
+For FILS shared key authentication, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of ICK on a concatenation of the AP’s nonce, the STA’s nonce, the AP’s BSSID, the STA’s MAC address, and conditionally the AP’s public Diffie-Hellman value and the STA’s public Diffie-Hellman value, in that order:

-Key-Auth = HMAC-Hash(KCK, ANonce || SNonce || AP-BSSID || STA-MAC [ || gAP || gSTA ])
+Key-Auth = HMAC-Hash(ICK, ANonce || SNonce || AP-BSSID || STA-MAC [ || gAP || gSTA ])

 where: